-- 3. Q: Why is UC implementing this policy? - A: There has been an increase in outbreaks of vaccine-preventable illnesses over the past five to ten years, and now many illnesses which we thought were disappearing are returning.
-Although many of these diseases are considered "mild", they can cause serious illness and death.
-Pertussis was responsible for hospital stays for hundreds of people in California during the past two years, including intensive care admissions and in a few cases, death.
-Recent outbreaks of measles also resulted in hospitalizations, and new cases of mumps across the country threaten the health and fertility of non-immune students. - 4.
-Q: Why wasn't this done sooner? - A: The cost of vaccination was often a barrier to getting all the recommended immunizations.
+- 5. Q: Why wasn't this done sooner? - A: The cost of vaccination was often a barrier to getting all the recommended immunizations.
 However, the Affordable Care Act has mandated that preventive services, such as vaccination, be covered at 100%--meaning that these services are now available to all.
 Another reason that UC did not pursue an immunization policy in past had to do with the time and cost for staff to gather, review and verify students' immunization records.
 However, now all of the campuses use the same system that enables students to enter their immunization history directly into their medical record.
 Each campus may verify some, or all, of these records by obtaining a copy of the yellow vaccination record, or another form of proof.
-However, we anticipate automating the verification process over the next several years, and
+However, we anticipate automating the verification process over the next several years, and thereby limiting additional staff time needed for this process.